 Students will be required to have a flu shot annually as well as IGRA/Quantiferon Gold Plus blood testing for tuberculosis during orientation, followed by an annual screening.
+Many clinical site partners are now requiring the initial COVID vaccine series and annual COVID vaccine boosters so it is highly advised to complete these annual requirements to maximize your clinical rotation placement opportunities.
 Additionally, a urine drug screening is also required of all students before starting clinical rotations.
 (Accreditation Standard A3.19, A3.07)